Skip to main content

 Plan check corrections: Most permit applications receive correction notices during plan check — requests from the city for additional information or plan revisions.
 How quickly your team responds to corrections directly impacts your total permit timeline.
 An experienced contractor and architect who know the local requirements can minimize corrections and respond quickly when they do occur.

-Phase 6 — Construction and Inspections
+What Does Phase 6 — Construction and Inspections — Involve?

 Once permits are issued, construction can begin.
 For a complete single-family home rebuild in Pacific Palisades, construction timelines typically run 12 to 18 months depending on project size, complexity, site conditions, and material availability.